 (The Collected Works of Abraham Lincoln edited by Roy P. Basler, Volume III, pp. 145-146.)

-Sylvanus about 2 years ago from NY
+Sylvanus over 2 years ago from NY

 Abraham Lincoln is an inspiration to this day.
 Persistence combined with principle is powerful.
 Thank you for passing on the message.
 I will do the same.